I. Classroom Procedures

-- What are some examples of class projects that need PHSC review?
+Examples of class projects that need PHSC review

 Note: Thesis or dissertation projects involving human subjects conducted to meet the requirement of a graduate degree are considered generalizable, and require IRB review and approval.

 II.
 Protecting Your Data When Audio or Video Recording